bitwalker/exrm/README.md

 your releases back unless they were source-controlled, so exrm will ask you for confirmation before proceeding with the cleanup.

-## TODO

-- Support multiple releases (i.e. appups)

-If you run into problems, this is still early in the project's development, so please create an issue, and I'll address ASAP.

 ## Common Issues

 I'm starting this list to begin collating the various caveats around